1feems/flowOS/README.md

 ---

+## Who It's For

+- **Funding Program Operators** — design and run grants and other equity-free funding programs, review applications, and make funding decisions.
+- **Foundations & Ecosystem Teams** — coordinate funding programs across grants, hackathons, and initiatives and understand what funded projects are producing.
+- **Protocol Treasuries & Governance** — view structured records linking funding spend to outcomes to inform reporting and capital allocation decisions.

+---
 ## How It Works

 1. **Define the Program** — Funding teams configure the program in Mkondo by setting core details such as eligibility, focus areas, desired outcomes, and evaluation criteria.